gtagohdev/pyautomation/README.md

     * Save error statistics to error_message.csv file using csv common functionality
     * Save user statistics to user_statistics.csv file using csv DictWriter functionality

   Then follow other instructions in the lab to convert csv files into html files for report page displaying via browser.

+## Sample Programs for Troubleshooting and Debugging Techniques Labs
+1. **dailysync.py**
+   A sample program (week-2 module review lab) utilizes rsync tool in Linux platform to perform delta backup recursively at directory level.
+Performance of the processes can be adjusted or fine-    tuned via parallel processing feature provided by multiprocessing module.
+    * This program only processes backup directories in relative to the default working directory (home)
+    * Determine source and target root directory for backup
+    * Read first level subdirectory names based on the given root directory to backup from.
+    * Use multiprocessing Pool module functionality to perform delta copying on each subdirectory parallelly
+    * Use rsync command to backup delta at the given directory recursively

+2. **start_date_report.py**
+   A sample program (Week-4 module review lab) to demonstrate problem troubleshooting, performance fine-tuning and modification techniques.
+Rectifications and            improvements are mainly required in existing and new methods.
+    * Method get_start_date() - Rectify type conversion problem for values entered (from str to int)
+    * New method getsortedemployees() - To pre-process employees data (read csv rows into lists and order by date column) for subsequent use
+    * Method get_same_or_newer(start_date, employees) - Remove unnecessary processes.
+Search and filter out results to a final list based on date column
+    * Method list_newer(start_date) - Remove unnecessary processes.
+Generate and print final employees list report based on the input date